Japanese Pink Salt Recipe That’s Blowing Up on TikTok for a Reason

 When I once overdid it — doubling the salt after a late night — I felt bloated and off for hours.
 Since then, I’ve learned to trust less, not more.

-planning a salty dish for lunch — like a rich saltfish recipe Jamaican style — maybe skip the morning saltwater.
+And if you’re planning a salty dish for lunch — like a rich saltfish recipe Jamaican style — maybe skip the morning saltwater.
 Your body doesn’t need double sodium; it needs intention, moderation, and care.

 The truth?
 No single drink will transform you overnight.
 But used with care, this simple ritual can become a powerful nudge toward feeling just a little more at home in your body.